It is a throbbing, burning, and often severe pain due to an irritated or damaged nerve.

 You may also need a dental exam.
 For example, if the pain is on your face, your doctor may want to rule out other possible dental causes, such as an abscess.

-To find an underlying cause of your pain, your doctor may order certain tests.
+Your doctor may order specific tests to find an underlying cause of your pain.
 Blood may need to be drawn to control blood sugar levels and kidney function.

 A Magnetic Resonance Imaging (MRI) test can help your doctor determine if you have multiple sclerosis.
 A nerve conduction velocity test can determine nerve damage.